 NUMBERS AND CALCULATIONS

-In addition, an investor-friendly real estate agent in Los Angeles must have a good handle on the numbers with respect to evaluating properties for their investment potential.
+In addition, an investor-friendly real estate agent in Riverside must have a good handle on the numbers with respect to evaluating properties for their investment potential.
 A good agent will know exactly what a cap rate is and how to calculate it.
 That is, your agent should know precisely how to calculate the potential return on investment.

 The whole purpose of buying an investment property is, of course, to realize an appreciable return on money invested.
 So an investor-friendly agent should be able to tell you what the anticipated return on a potential property is and how she arrived at that figure.
 For example, for rental properties, your agent should be able to figure cash flow, and for flipping properties, after-repair value.
 If your agent can do this, then you will know you’ve found an investor-friendly real estate agent.